 More from Virginia Foxx

-Mr. Speaker, by direction of the Committee on Rules, I call up House Resolution 294 and ask for its immediate consideration.
-The Clerk read the resolution, as follows: H. Res 294 Resolved, That upon adoption of this resolution it shall be…
+By direction of the Committee on Rules, I call up House Resolution 294 and ask for its immediate consideration.
+The Clerk read the resolution, as follows: H. Res 294 Resolved, That upon adoption of this resolution it shall be in order to…